Distance Tracker

 January 18, 2103 through March 16, 2029 |

-On January 18, 2013, Apophis will leave our neck of the woods and will be out of sight, out of mind, for the next 16 years.
+On January 18, 2013, Apophis left our neck of the woods and will be out of sight, out of mind, for the next 16 years.
 It will re-enter our neck of the woods on March 16, 2029. |

 |